Perushim: Safed

-Reaching the shores of Palestine, however, was not the end of their journey.
+Reaching the shores of Palestine was not the end of their journey.
 When the perushim first arrived, they faced a ban on Ashkenazi Jews settling in Jerusalem.
-The ban had been in effect from the early 18th century when, as a result of outstanding debts, the Ashkenazi synagogues of the Old City had been forcibly closed and many Ashkenazim were forced out of the city and barred from returning.
+The ban had been in effect from the early 18th century when, as a result of outstanding debts, the Ashkenazi synagogues of the Old City of Jerusalem had been forcibly closed and many Ashkenazim were forced out of the city and barred from returning.

-While some managed to evade the ban by entering Jerusalem disguised as Sephardi Jews, most of the perushim journeyed on to Safed, where they joined a strong Sephardi community that was already there.
+While some managed to evade the ban by entering Jerusalem disguised as Sephardic Jews, most of the perushim journeyed on to Safed, where they joined a strong Sephardi community that was already there.
 Besides the Sephardim, the community included many Hasidic Jews, with whom the perushim had an ongoing feud.
 However, the two groups set aside their ideological differences and worked hand in hand to settle the land and develop their community and eventually intermarried.

-Because flourishing agriculture was seen as a sign of Redemption, the immigrants had brought agricultural implements with them, so that they could observe the biblical commandments connected to working the soil in the Holy Land.
+Because flourishing agriculture was seen as a sign of Redemption, the immigrants had brought agricultural implements with them so that they could observe the commandments connected to working the soil in the Holy Land.

 Safed in the first quarter of the 19th century was a bustling town of over five thousand Jewish inhabitants, but was still struggling to recover from the devastating Near East earthquakes of 1759.
 The physical and economic conditions under which its inhabitants lived were extremely harsh.
-The community was nearly destroyed by a horrific plague in 1812, and they continued to suffer murderous attacks by Arabs and Druze.
-The community was further diminished by the catastrophic Galilee earthquake of 1837, which killed thousands of people throughout the region.
+The community was nearly destroyed by the 1812–1819 Ottoman plague epidemic, and was further diminished by the catastrophic Galilee earthquake of 1837, which killed thousands of people throughout the region.
 It leveled the city of Safed and seriously damaged Tiberias.
-Over 4,000 people perished, including about 2000 Jews and 200 members of the perushim community in Safed.
+Over 4000 people perished, including about 2000 Jews and 200 members of the perushim community in Safed.